acheong08/ChatGPT/README.md

 # Notice
 > # On the 12th of December 2022, OpenAI added Cloudflare protections to their API.
 Please refer to the new [wiki](https://github.com/acheong08/ChatGPT/wiki/Setup) for instructions

+For those looking to help, check out the [cloudflare branch](https://github.com/acheong08/ChatGPT/tree/cloudflare) for the code related to cloudflare bypass

 # Instructions
 Instructions have been moved to the [Wiki](https://github.com/acheong08/ChatGPT/wiki).